PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Allfiles/Chapter5/paasGCPexample/README.md

 ### Architecting
 > Optionally readers can design a cloud computing architecture similar to examples illustrated in the book.
->> Readers can use the pptx, powerpoint file and architecting icons located in the directory ~/Allfiles/Chapter5/ to support diagramming a cloud computing PaaS resources.
+>> Readers can use either the pptx, powerpoint file and architecting icons or image files located in the directory ~/Allfiles/Chapter5/ to support diagramming a cloud computing PaaS resources.

 ## Contributing